voycey/Cakephp_slug_component/README.md

-Cakephp_slug_component
+Cakephp Slug Component
 ======================

-This is just a bit of a timesaving way of handling Slugs created by something like CakeDC's sluggable behaviour.
-The component works twofold.
+This is just a bit of a timesaving way of handling Slugs to allow a faster find against a slug created by something like CakeDC's sluggable behaviour.
+The component works twofold;

 1) It returns an options array for the model that finds by slug<br />
 2) If an ID is passed it redirects to the slug.